Centaur (rocket stage): Centaur A-D (Atlas)

 On 30 May 1966, an Atlas-Centaur boosted the first Surveyor lander towards the Moon.
 This was followed by six more Surveyor launches over the next two years, with the Atlas-Centaur performing as expected.
 The Surveyor program demonstrated the feasibility of reigniting a hydrogen engine in space and provided information on the behavior of LH_{2} in space.

 By the 1970s, Centaur was fully mature and had become the standard rocket stage for launching larger civilian payloads into high Earth orbit, also replacing the Atlas-Agena vehicle for NASA planetary probes.

 An updated version, called Centaur-D1A (powered by RL10A-3-3 engines), was used on the Atlas-SLV3D came into use during the 1970s.

 The Centaur-D1AR was used for the Atlas-SLV3D and Atlas G came into use during the 1970s and 1980s.

 By the end of 1989, Centaur-D had been used as the upper stage for 63 Atlas rocket launches, 55 of which were successful.

 Saturn I S-V

 The Saturn I was designed to fly with a S-V third stage to enable payloads to go beyond low Earth orbit (LEO).
-The S-V stage was intended to be powered by two RL-10A-1 engines burning liquid hydrogen as fuel and liquid oxygen as oxidizer.
+The S-V stage was intended to be powered by two RL10A-1 engines burning liquid hydrogen as fuel and liquid oxygen as oxidizer.
 The S-V stage was flown four times on missions SA-1 through SA-4, all four of these missions had the S-V's tanks filled with water to be used a ballast during launch.
 The stage was not flown in an active configuration.